-Believe it or not, there are people out there loathe to donate to your project via an online crowdfunding site.
-Lots of them actually.
-They don’t trust websites.
+These 7 amazing fundraising tips to finance your film were written by a successful filmmaker and she gives great advice.
+We always encourage filmmakers to learn from those who have raised financing - it's the best way to learn.
+Did you know there are people out there loathe to donate to your project via an online crowdfunding site?
+Lots of them actually, they don’t trust websites.
 They’re tired of creating an account with yet another user ID and password.
 They don’t do anything on the Internet at all.
 You may not realize it, but there was a time when there was no Internet and things still got done.
 Here’s a secret: a lot of things — maybe even most things — still get done off-line.

 Photo: Sue Lange performing "I Want to be Evil" at the Dust Nuggets fundraising event, 2018. (photo by Jeff Stoltzfus)